dna-seq/just-dna-seq/docs/source/filters.rst

 The first drop-down box is the source to which the rule will apply.
 For example: Variant Annotation, ClinVar, PharmGKB etc.
 The second drop-down box allow to select an item in the source to apply the rule.
 E.g. UID, Chrom, Position, Gene etc.
-The following switch "not", greyed out (inactive) by default, allows to select if the following condition should apply or should not apply.
-For the latter, click the word "not", and it will become black (active).
+The following "not" switch, greyed out (inactive) by default, allows to select if the following condition should apply or should not apply.
+For the latter, click the "not" word, and it will become black (active).
 To remove "not" from the condition, just click it again, and it will be greyed out.
 The next drop-down allows to select the condition from one of the following:
 **has data** - if the item being searched contains any data **equals** - opens one more box where you can enter what the item should be equal to